Table of Contents

 Deduct qualified education expenses for a student on your income tax return if you or anyone else claims an American opportunity or lifetime learning credit for that same student in the same year.

 Deduct qualified education expenses that have been used to figure the tax-free portion of a distribution from a Coverdell education savings account (ESA) or a qualified tuition program (QTP).
 For a QTP, this applies only to the amount of tax-free earnings that were distributed, not to the recovery of contributions to the program.
-See Coordination With Tuition and Fees Deduction in chapter 8, Qualified Tuition Program, later.
+See Coordination With Tuition and Fees Deduction in chapter 8.

 Deduct qualified education expenses that have been paid with tax-free interest on U.S. savings bonds (Form 8815).
-See Figuring the Tax-Free Amount in chapter 10, Education Savings Bond Program, later.
+See Figuring the Tax-Free Amount in chapter 10.

 Deduct qualified education expenses that have been paid with tax-free educational assistance, such as a scholarship, grant, or assistance provided by an employer.
 See the following section on Adjustments to Qualified Education Expenses.